 7 Common Tax Deductions for Small Businesses

-Understanding and utilizing available tax deductions can significantly reduce your tax burden and maximize your profits.
+Understanding and utilizing available tax deductions for small businesses can significantly reduce your tax burden and maximize your profits.
 Here are some common tax deductions that your small business should consider to save money.

 1. Home Office Deduction